 How To Thaw Freezer Meals:

-When it's time to enjoy your gluten free freezer meals, proper thawing and reheating techniques will help ensure your food tastes as delicious as when they were freshly made.
+When it’s time to enjoy your gluten free freezer meals, proper thawing and reheating techniques will help ensure your food tastes as delicious as when freshly made.

 Thaw meals overnight in the refrigerator or use the defrost function on your microwave.
 To reheat, use a stovetop, oven, or microwave, following recipe-specific instructions for best results.